fuxiaG/Information-Diffusion-Datasets/README.md

 display: inline-block;
 color: #999;
 padding: 2px;">
-  Table 1: Notations of sSix attributes in the datasets.
+  Table 1: Notations of Six attributes in the datasets.
 </div>

 - Attributes for user: